drakefys2019/labs/_projects/lab8/lab8.md

 ### [Zhuangzi](https://plato.stanford.edu/entries/zhuangzi/)

-Navigate the small boat toward the Jungle to catch a glimpse of an audio log excerpt by Zhuangzi tucked away in a derelect shipwreck.
+Navigate the small boat towards the Jungle to catch a glimpse of an audio log excerpt by Zhuangzi tucked away in a derelect shipwreck.

 <button onclick="collapseExcerpt2()">View Excerpt</button>